Sakshamgalyan/guide/docs/Dashboard.md

     - In some cases, a payment made after the expiry window might still succeed (e.g., if the customer’s bank processes the payment later), leading to discrepancies.
 - **Recommendations:**
     - Set an appropriate expiry time and communicate clearly to customers the required payment window.
-    - In the event of inconsistencies between Paysecure’s records and the customer’s bank, reconciliation is performed during settlement.
+    - In the event of inconsistencies between <CompanyName/>’s records and the customer’s bank, reconciliation is performed during settlement.